 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants, but leased assets may not be used as security for borrowing purposes.

 5. Advance for maintenance

-This represents advance given to service provider and lessors for future maintenance of aircraft and as maintenance reserve.
+This represents advance given to lessors as maintenance reserve.